 A manufacturer that sold fewer than 100 units of CEE in the District in calendar year 2022 is required to complete this de minimis form to request a determination that the manufacturer qualifies for an exemption from the registration requirement.

 De minimis manufacturers do not need to complete a full registration form, pay a registration fee, or collect and recycle or reuse CEE.

 There are three registration options for manufacturers that sold 100 or more units of new CEE in the District in calendar year 2022, and plan to sell new CEE at any point during 2024:

 - Representative Organization

-A Representative Organization has a convenience requirement, instead of a collection requirement.
-This means Representative Organizations are responsible for establishing a convenient and equitable collection system for CEE, with at least one permanent publicly accessible collection site in each of the District’s eight wards.
-If no feasible permanent location exists in a ward, the representative organizations must hold quarterly collection events in the ward (for a minimum of four hours each).
+3. A representative organization has a convenience requirement, instead of a collection requirement.
+This means a representative organization is responsible for establishing a convenient and equitable collection system for CEE, with at least one permanent publicly accessible collection site in each of the District’s eight wards.
+If no feasible permanent location exists in a ward, a representative organization must hold quarterly collection events in the ward (for a minimum of four hours each).
 A representative organization must also meet enhanced outreach requirements as specified in D.C.
 Code § 8-1041.03(b)(9)(B) and in line with D.C.
 Code § 8-1041.05(a)(3)(B) .

 Visit the eCYCLE DC Resource page for a complete list of resources and documents for the eCYCLE DC program.